 We are exploring the potential for a recovery from the Covid-19 pandemic that harnesses this moment to build back a low carbon, resilient and fairer society, and we will seek to build the political case for doing so.
 We will also be calling on the government to demonstrate international leadership through its forthcoming presidencies of the UN COP26 climate conference and the G7 in 2021.
 We must be ambitious and decisive in bringing about an economic transformation that protects the UK and the world from future health, climate and ecological crises.

-On 29 June, we presented the case for action needed in five areas for a resilient recovery that ensures prosperity, health and renewal for the long term.
+In June 2020, we presented the case for action needed in five areas for a resilient recovery that ensures prosperity, health and renewal for the long term.
 Read the summary report here.

 Find out more about the Cutting Carbon Now project on our dedicated web page.